rtimush/sbt-updates/README.md

 * `dependencyUpdatesReportFile`: report file location, `target/dependency-updates.txt` by default.
 * `dependencyUpdatesExclusions`: filter matching dependencies that should be excluded from update reporting.
 * `dependencyUpdatesFailBuild`: `dependencyUpdates` task will fail a build if updates found.
+* `dependencyAllowPreRelease`: when enabled, pre-release dependencies will be reported as well.

 Exclusions
 ==========